Pad Woon Sen. Delicious, bouncy chewy clear noodles in a savory sauce with tender chicken, leafy greens and a red chili vinegar.

 - Fish sauce: This adds a wonderful deep umami flavor to our pad woon sen sauce.
 Most Asian grocery stores, select Western grocers or online retailers like Amazon may carry this ingredient.
 If you can't find it, add more regular soy sauce to taste.

-- Sweetener: a tsp of white sugar, honey or brown sugar will work to balance out the salty flavors in the sauce.
+- Sweetener: a teaspoon of white sugar, or brown sugar will work to balance out the salty flavors in the sauce.

 Chili Vinegar for Pad Woon Sen